Posted on 2023-04-26 | Updated on 2024-09-10

 UUID=YOUR_UUID /path/to/mountpoint YOUR_TYPE defaults 0 0

-For example, here's the entry I added for one of my drives:
+For example, here are the entries I added for my drives:

 If you did it right, you should now be able to reboot and see your partitions have been automatically mounted!